 His eyes darted back to Garret.
-"Well ...
-I've been thinking...."
+"Well, I've been thinking..."
 His words faded as he rubbed his jaw, considering what he was going to say.
 Finally he looked up into the old man's watery blue eyes.
 "I think we should make it appear that she has drowned in the ocean."
 Julita gasped, her eyes full of fear.

-Catching his attention, he looked at her.
 "I'm sorry, Julita, but the only way Lucretia is going to stop searching for you is to believe you're dead.
 Otherwise she'll continue looking, and eventually make it down here."
 "He's right, sweetheart.
+If we're gonna do this, let's do it right.
 If she finds us down here together there's no telling what she'll do."
-He looked at Shadoe, unable to keep the respect from shining in his eyes.
+He looked over at Shadoe.
 "Any other thoughts?"
 "Our next problem is you.
-We can't allow her to shoot you up again, so we have to stage your death ... make it look like you've slit your wrists."
+We can't allow her to shoot you up again, so we have to stage your death, make it look like you've slit your wrists."
 "Now you've lost me."
 "We know she'll eventually make it down here to check on you.
 When she comes in, you're slumped over the basin, blood everywhere.
 Your eyes will be open, your skin pasty.
 I've got everything we'll need out in my car."
 "You do come prepared don't you?
 Why in hell would you have something like that in your car?"
-"I keep it there ... in the trunk.
+"I keep it there in the trunk.
 Like I told you, I specialize in undercover work.
 My schedule usually keeps me hopping from one job to another, not much time in between.
 It's easier to keep it there instead of spending my time packing and unpacking.
 I've got all kinds of gadgets.
 Theatrical makeup, disguises.
 I've even paraded through haunted houses as a ghost lots of times.
-Actually in my line of work you have to be an actor ... sort of."
-"Well...."
-Garret said, with some hesitation.
-"I don't think it'll work.
-What if Lucretia feels for a pulse?"
+Actually in my line of work you have to be an actor...sort of."
+"I don't know," Garret began with some hesitation.
+"There are too many things that can go wrong, What if Lucretia feels for a pulse?"
 "She won't.
 The scene will be too gory.
 Keep in mind she only has to see you for a few seconds.
 If my guess is right, she'll turn and run."
 He snorted.
 "You don't know Lucretia."
 "Think about it.
 The basement is dark.
 Cobwebs hanging, and in among them is a corpse dangling over the basin.
 You're pale, your eyeballs have rolled back in your head.
 If she doesn't run from that, she's not human."
 "Eyeballs rolled back?
 Pale?
 How will we do all that?"
 "Just leave it to me."
 "You mean she'll just leave me lying there?"
 "Let's hope she does, otherwise she'll find out it's a fake."
 "Damned bitch.
 It'd be just like her to leave me lying there until I'm nothing but a lot of bony remains."
 He looked up at Shadoe.
 "Not even a proper burial in sanctified ground!"
 "Garret, hell man, you'd better hope she hates you as much as you say she does, otherwise we're in deep shit.
 One finger on you and that's all she wrote.
 Nobody would believe a warm corpse no matter how bad they look.
-Let's just hope I can make the scene gory enough that she'll decide to leave you down here until hell freezes over."
 Garret scowled and scratched his head.
 "Why?
 I can understand staging Julita's death, but why mine?"
 "Garret think a minute.
 What has been her reason for coming down here before?"
 "To make my life miserable," he answered hotly.